 Well, all of these factors surely play a role in their current and future triumphs.

 Reading is also one important factor that is often overlooked.

 Most successful people will say that they continue to thrive in their chosen fields because they are avid readers of educational and self-improvement materials.

 The desire to learn runs deeply in their veins.

-We probably have heard a number of times that reading is important because it has a profound effect on our capacity to grow and develop as individuals.
+We probably have heard many times that reading is important because it has a profound effect on our capacity to grow and develop as individuals.

-In spite of this, not a lot of people are reading books, or are inclined to.
+Despite this, not a lot of people are reading books, or are inclined to it.